4 Intimate Nights with Beyoncé: Critical response

 4 Intimate Nights with Beyoncé was commended by mainstream critics.

 Entertainment Weeklys Brad Wete wrote that, "[Beyoncé's] excellence is undeniable", however stating "I'm looking forward to seeing her in a bigger venue, where there's more space for her voice to soar, elbow room for her band to play, and room for her wild-child fans to dance."
 Dan Aquilante of the New York Post stated that, "where tunes felt lackluster and flabby on the recording, Beyoncé injected a vibrancy in the new songs that boosted the material."
-Yolanda Sangweni of Essence magazine viewed the concert as a chance for Beyoncé to remind people that her "vocal chops" are what got her where she stands today as an singer.
+Yolanda Sangweni of Essence magazine viewed the concert as a chance for Beyoncé to remind people that her "vocal chops" are what got her where she stands today as a singer.

 Jocelyn Vena of MTV News praised Beyoncé for her "never-miss-a-note voice" and "razzle-dazzle dance moves", and for matching the crowd's energy with her enthusiasm during live performances.
 Jozen Cummings of The Wall Street Journal described the show as Beyoncé's "most intimate work to date", adding that it was "one in which there need not be a specific stand-out moment".
 Gavin DeGraw of VH1 noted that "there's no doubting Beyoncé's talent as a performer; her vocal ability, show(wo)manship, and charm."
 By contrast, Jody Rosen of Rolling Stone gave the show a mixed review, writing "a Beyoncé concert is a big, blowsy affair, a bit like a Las Vegas floor show crossed with a typhoon.
 'Intimate' is not the adjective that leaps to mind."
 Rosen coined the live performance of "I Was Here" as "a hollow exercise in self-mythologizing".
 Maura Johnston of The Village Voice placed 4 Intimate Nights with Beyoncé on her list of The 10 Best Live Shows of 2011.
 In a review of the show, she commented "The serenity at her core is borne from a supreme amount of confidence; that it comes off as something generously given is a testament to her prodigious talents as a performer.
 At the very least, we can all learn breath control from her."